YashMuchhala/KerasMatic/README.md

 # KerasMatic: Machine Learning Enabled Movie Recommendation API

-KerasMatic was a Top 10 solution in TSEC Hackathon 2020 using the [Movielens dataset](https://grouplens.org/datasets/movielens/).
+KerasMatic was a Top 10 solution at TSEC Hackathon 2020 using the [Movielens dataset](https://grouplens.org/datasets/movielens/).

 ### Implementation